aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-notes/_index.md

 {{% /alert %}}

-Aspose.Slides for Java provides the feature of removing notes of any slide as well as add style to existing notes.
+Aspose.Slides for Node.js via Java provides the feature of removing notes of any slide as well as add style to existing notes.
 Developers can remove notes in the following ways:

 * Remove Notes of a Specific Slide of a presentation.
 * Remove Notes of All Slides of a Presentation